 The Chicago Fig is a lovely tree that provides golf-ball-sized fruit and can reach up to 12 feet high.
 It is hardy to Zone 5, so plant in a large pot and bring it indoors for the winter.
 It’s self-pollinating, so you only need one.

-A nice small shrub loaded with delicious red berries.
+A lovely small shrub loaded with delicious red berries.
 You can also use the young leaves in a stirfry.

 The Black Velvet Variety is similar to a blueberry and is good for baking, jams, or wine.
 Pixwell is virtually thornless and self-pollinating.
 Jahn’s Prairie tastes similar to an apricot.